Politics (Aristotle): Book V

 If conditions like these prevail, a spark can set off a fire that burns down the constitutional order.
 That spark can be something seemingly trivial and far-removed from the actual underlying causes that are causing the constitutional order to decay.
 By the time this happens, it's too late.
 It's important to address constitutional instability before the straw breaks the camel's back.

 Different sorts of constitutional orders fall in different ways.
 Democracies are most easily toppled by demagogues who either become tyrants themselves or who provoke a threatened oligarchy into seizing power to prevent a populist uprising that threatens their property and status.
 They can also decay slowly into worse forms of democracy if too many people are given the vote and electioneering and pandering to voters becomes the main way to get political power.

 Oligarchies become vulnerable when the oligarchs become haughty and abusive, when powerful and jealous people are denied entry to the oligarchy, or when internal intrigue divides the oligarchs.
 Demagogues can exploit these things to lead populist democratic uprisings.
 Oligarchies may also fall by "temporarily" ceding power to a military leader during time of war, who then either refuses to relinquish power or decides to devolve it to a military junta rather than to the original oligarchs.
 Independent, "non-political" militaries can evolve into political factions of their own that can undermine oligarchies.
 Reforms (for example a relaxing of property requirements to be considered a qualified oligarch) can also gradually transform an oligarchy into something more resembling a democracy.

 Aristocracies and polities most often fall when they economically exploit and unjustly mistreat the lower classes.
-As in oligarchies, demagogues will exploit this to agitate the lower classes and peel them away their loyalty to the constitutional order.
+As in oligarchies, demagogues will exploit this to agitate the lower classes and peel away their loyalty to the constitutional order.
 Polities that lean towards oligarchy or towards democracy tend to continue to slide gradually in the direction of their lean, with occasional lurches in the opposite direction when the people on the other side feel wronged enough to do something about it.

 Monarchies and tyrannies are undermined by resentment of injustice and ill-treatment, fear of things getting worse (we'd better overthrow the tyrant now while we still can), contempt for the tyrant's character (for example, when the heir to the throne turns out to be inept), when the tyranny confiscates property, or when someone has ambitions to seize some of the honor and riches the tyrant is hoarding.
 Some of this is similar to the sources of instability in other constitutional orders, but in a monarchy it's more personal: the target of the resentment is usually the monarch himself rather than the constitutional order.
 And therefore the threat is also usually to the monarch and not to the constitution: the revolutionaries want vengeance more than they want to seize power.

 Aristotle gives some advice about how to preserve and stabilize various types of constitutional order: